-Dr. Bridger stated that the number of deaths related to opioid overdose quadrupled since 1999 and 100 Americans died of overdose daily.
+Dr. Bridger reported that the number of deaths related to opioid overdose quadrupled since 1999 and 100 Americans died of overdose daily.
 She noted that Bexar County ranked third in the nation for per capita deaths from opioid overdoses and ranked first in Neonatal Abstinence Syndrome (NAS).
-She stated that that the Prescription Monitoring Program (PMP) would become mandatory for licensed physicians and dentists in 2019 to monitor patient opioid use.
+She stated that the Prescription Monitoring Program (PMP) would become mandatory for licensed physicians and dentists in 2019 to monitor patient opioid use.
 She noted that opioids act on opioid receptors in the nervous system and serve to lessen pain but are also addictive.
-She reviewed the history of changes in opioid-related deaths and the national distribution of drug overdoses.
-She stated that Texas allowed the appointment of non-physicians as coroners to determine causes of death which likely resulted in under-reporting of opioid-related deaths.
 She outlined the rise of opioid use including increased use of heroin and fentanyl.

 Dr. Bridger described the following strategies to address the opioid epidemic: Reduce opioid prescriptions; Encourage use of PMPs; Expand naloxone use; Community education; Provider education; and Treatment.
 She stated that the Task Force utilized the following workgroups: Naloxone; Provider Education; Community Education; and Treatment. noted that the Task Force secured \$11 million in Grant Funds to address opioid use.
-She stated that the Naloxone Workgroup expanded access to naloxone, conducted trainings for Enforcement and the community, monitored naloxone use, and mapped EMS utilization of naloxone by zip code.
+She stated that the Naloxone Workgroup expanded access to naloxone, conducted trainings for Law Enforcement and the community, monitored naloxone use, and mapped EMS utilization of naloxone by zip code.
 She noted that the Provider Education Workgroup designed an opioid-related training curriculum map for medical students, launched the "Get Waivered SA" website, conducted provider education regarding the required use of PMP in 2019, and held discussions with Healthcare Access San Antonio to link to the PMP.
-She that the Community Education Workgroup mapped permanent locations, distributed Deterra to reduce environmental contamination from disposed drugs, developed a youth prevention toolkit and videos for Independent School Districts, created a treatment map for the community, and conducted community trainings.
-She noted that the Treatment Workgroup identified and mapped existing treatment providers, selected a federal framework to determine the treatment options to map, and worked with the Community Education Workgroup to develop a treatment map for the community.
+She stated that the Community Education Workgroup mapped permanent drug locations, distributed Deterra to reduce environmental contamination from disposed drugs, developed a youth prevention toolkit and videos for Independent School Districts, created a treatment map for the community, and conducted community trainings.